5mina/b25-website/README.md

 subnames can be added to add a little context to the changes in the new version. only add them along with minor and major patches.

 ### modified semver
-• major - deleting a file
+• major - restructuring

-• minor - adding and modifying files
+• minor - adding, deleting, or modifying a feature

-• patch - modifying file contents
+• patch - modifying files

 # rules
 • using camel case for file names is highly recommended